FranckNdame/MUD-game/README.md

-# version 0.5.6
+# version 0.6.0
 =======================

 Update:

-*	Use the random-allocator function to randomly allocated names, objects and keys to the rooms.
+*	Update the game loop including the maze.